soegaard/web-tutorial/listit2/README.md

 The folder `listit` contains a basic MVC-based implementation of a "submit a link and vote" site.

-The folder `listit2` expands on the iniital example and add users.
+The folder `listit2` expands on the inital example and add users.
 Adding users is conceptually simple, but in practise there are many details to consider.